 Tianjin Jinhu Culture Development Co., Ltd. ("Tianjin Jinhu") was incorporated in 2011.
-As of December 31, 2015, the registered capital of Tianjin Jinhu was \$0.5 million and Ye Deng and Xuemei Zhang each held a 50% interest in this entity.
+In October, 2016, Ye Deng transferred its 50% equity interest in Tianjin Jinhu to Xiufeng Deng.
+As of December 31, 2016, the registered capital of Tianjin Jinhu was \$0.5 million and Xiufeng Deng and Xuemei Zhang each held a 50% interest in this entity.